 Yulin Guangxi, China Travel Guide

 Yuntian Cultural City, a very large, privately built complex, is Yulin's most striking landmark.
-It features elaborate carvings, sculptures, and authentic Chinese art on a grand scale, reflecting traditional aesthetic principles and commitment to craftsmanship.
+It features elaborate carvings, sculptures, and authentic Chinese art on a grand scale, reflecting traditional aesthetic principles and dedication to craftsmanship.

 Yundong Park, a large urban green space, offers a peaceful escape, while Guishan Park holds historical significance with Han dynasty relics.